samizdatco/skia-canvas/docs/api/context.md

 These methods behave identically to the standard [createImageData()][createImageData()] and [getImageData()][getImageData()] methods but have been extended to also accept an optional `colorType` value in their settings argument.
 The `colorType` defines the arrangement of individual color components in the ImageData's pixel array.
 If omitted, the type will default to `"rgba"`, but any of the [supported color types][imgdata_colortype] can be specified instead.

-The `colorSpace` argument is currently unused since non-sRGB colorspaces are not yet supported.
-You may omit it from your calls to these methods.
+The `colorSpace` argument can be set to `"srgb"` or `"display-p3"` and, if omitted, defaults to the color space the context was created with.

 The `getImageData()` method also accepts a handful of rendering options which have the same behaviors and default values as their equivalents in the Canvas [toFile()][toFile] method: [`density`][density], [`matte`][matte], and [`msaa`][msaa].

 :::tip
 Calling `getImageData` involves copying bitmaps between the GPU and main memory.
 If you're invoking it frequently in your code (e.g., within a tight loop), you may get better performance by disabling the [`gpu` property][canvas_gpu] for that canvas to avoid this overhead.
+Repeated calls can also be sped up by setting `willReadFrequently` when creating the context (so it caches the buffer between calls).
 :::

 ### `drawImage()`